wuciawe/wuciawe.github.io/_posts/2018-04-15-notes-on-probabilistic-perspective-part-2.md

 follow a few gradient steps.
 This is called the generalized EM or GEM algorithm.
 (This is an unfortunate term, since there are many ways to generalize EM.)

+Consider latent variable models of the form
+\\(z_i \rightarrow x_i \leftarrow \theta\\).
+This includes mixtures models, PCA, HMMs, etc. There are now two kinds of unknowns: parameters \\(\theta\\), and latent variables, \\(z_i\\).
+It is common to fit such models using EM, where in the E step we infer the posterior over the latent variables,
+\\(p(z_i|x_i,\theta)\\), and in the M step, we compute a point estimate of the parameters, \\(\theta\\).
+The justification for this is two-fold.
+First, it results in simple algorithms.
+Second, the posterior uncertainty in
+\\(\theta\\) is usually less than in \\(z_i\\), since the
+\\(\theta\\) are informed by all \\(N\\) data cases, whereas
+\\(z_i\\) is only informed by \\(x_i\\); this makes a MAP estimate of \\(\theta\\) more reasonable than a MAP estimate of \\(z_i\\).

+However, VB provides a way to be "more Bayesian", by modeling uncertainty in the parameters \\(\theta\\) as well in the latent variables \\(z_i\\), at a computational cost that is essentially the same as EM.
+This method is known as variational Bayes EM or VBEM.
+The basic idea is to use mean field, where the approximate posterior has the form

+$$
+p(\theta,z_{1:N}|D) \approx q(\theta)q(z) = q(\theta)\prod_i q(z_i)
+$$

+The first factorization, between \\(\theta\\) and \\(z\\), is a crucial assumption to make the algorithm tractable.
+The second factorization follows from the model, since the latent variables are iid conditional on \\(\theta\\).

+In VBEM, we alternate between updating \\(q(z_i|D)\\) (the variational E step) and updating \\(q(\theta|D)\\) (the variational M step).
+We can recover standart EM from VBEM by approximating the parameter posterior using a delta function, \\(q(\theta|D)\approx\delta_{\hat{\theta}}(\theta)\\).

+The variational E step is simialr to a standart E step, except instead of plugging in a MAP estimate of the parameters and computing \\(p(z_i|D,\hat{\theta})\\), we need to average over the paramters.
+Roughly speaking, this can be computed by plugging in the posterior mean of the parameters instead of the MAP estimate, and then computing \\(p(z_i|D,\bar{\theta})\\) using standard algorithms, such as forwards-backwards.
+Unfortunately, things are not quite this simple, but this is the basic idea.
+The details depend on the from of the models.

+The variational M step is similar to a standard M step, except instead of computing a point estimate of the parameters, we update the hyper-parameters, using the expected sufficient statistics.
+This process is usually very similar to MAP estimation in regular EM.
+Again, the details on how to do this depend on the form of the model.

+The principle advantage of VBEM over regular EM is that by marginalizing out the parameters, we can compute a lower bound on the marginal likelihood, which can be used for model selection.
+VBEM is also "egalitarian", since it treats parameters as "first class citizens", just like any other unknown quantity, whereas EM makes an artificial distinction between parameters and latent variables.

+The mean field methods, at least of the fully-factorized variety, are all very similar: just compute each node's full conditional, and average out the neighbors.
+This is very similar to Gibbs sampling, except the derivation of the equations is usually a bit more work.
+Fortunately it is possible to derive a general purpose set of udpate equations that work for any DGM for which all CPDs are in the exponential family, and for which all parent nodes have conjugate distributions.
+One can then sweep over the graph, updating nodes one at a time, in a manner similar to Gibbs sampling.
+This is known as variational message passing or VMP, and has been implemented in the open-source program VIBES.
+This is a VB analog to BUGS, which is a popular generic program for Gibbs sampling.

+VMP/mean field is best-suited to inference where one or more of the hidden nodes are continuous.
+For models where all the hidden nodes are discrete, more accurate approximate inference algorithms can be used.